 Save the benders until after the tattoo has healed.
 Once it’s all healed up you can drink as much whiskey as you like.

-If pork isn’t prepared and preserved in the correct manner it can cause an infection.
+If pork isn’t prepared and preserved in the correct manner it can cause a tattoo infection.
 And you should never eat meats of questionable origin when you have an open wound like a tattoo.

 If pork hasn’t been kept hot enough [60 C (140 F) or above] or cold enough [4 C (40 F) or below] then you risk getting a scabby staphylococcus infection on your new tattoo from eating it.